zordius/subtask.js/README.md

 **Error handling**

-* Error in an async task will be auto catched
+* Error in an async task will be auto delayed
-* Error in a .execute() callback will be catched
+* Error in a .execute() callback will be delayed
-* Error in a .transform() callback will be catched
+* Error in a .transform() callback will be delayed
 * All delayed error will be throw later, only once
 * To silently ignore these error , use .quiet()